Find out the types of Board Certified diplomates that comprise our organizationExplore

 Who is a Diplomate?

-An active Diplomate who has been in good standing for at least 10 years and has reached the age of sixty-five (65) may apply to be a Life Diplomate.
-A Life Diplomate must have an active license to practice dentistry and submit their credentials annually to remain active.
-There is no renewal fee.
-Participation in ROC-P is on a voluntary basis.
-Applications are available on the dashboard of eligible Diplomates.
+An active diplomate who has been in good standing for at least 10 years and has reached the age of sixty-five (65) is a Life diplomate.
+A Life diplomate must have an active license to practice dentistry and submit their credentials annually to remain active.
+Time-limited diplomates will be required to complete all annual requirements (Annual Diplomate Renewal, Continuing Education, Continuous Quality Improvement modules, and Renewal of Certification Examination); however, the renewal fee will be waived.
+Participation in ROC-P is on a voluntary basis for those Life Diplomates who previously were Unlimited diplomates.

-If a Retired status Diplomate returns to the practice of dentistry, they must inform Headquarters within thirty (30) days, at which time their status will be changed back to the status prior to retirement, and requirements for that status will be in effect.
-If a Diplomate has been designated as Retired status for three (3) or more years and returns to practice, they will be required to successfully complete the Revalidation Examination to reactivate their Diplomate status.
+If a Retired status diplomate returns to the practice of dentistry, they must inform ABPD staff within thirty (30) days, at which time their status will be changed back to the status prior to retirement, and requirements for that status will be in effect.
+If a diplomate has been designated as Retired status for three (3) or more years and returns to practice, they will be required to successfully complete the Revalidation Examination to reactivate their diplomate status.